Steve-Fenton/stevefenton.co.uk/src/pages/about-me.md

 description: A short biography of Steve Fenton.
 ---

-Steve Fenton is a Principal DevEx Researcher at [Octopus Deploy](https://www.octopus.com/), a DORA Community Guide, and a seven-time Microsoft MVP for developer technologies.
+Steve Fenton is a Principal DevEx Researcher at [Octopus Deploy](https://www.octopus.com/), a DORA Community Guide, and a eight-time Microsoft MVP (most recently for DevOps).
 He’s a [Software Punk](/blog/2020/07/the-software-punk-revolution/), an author, a programming-architect, a pragmatist/abstractionist, and a generalising-generalist.
 He has written books on [TypeScript](/publications/pro-typescript/), [Octopus Deploy](/publications/exploring-octopus-deploy/), and [Web Operations Monitoring](/publications/web-ops-dashboards-monitoring-and-alerting/) (and also occasionally writes *genre fiction disguised as literary fiction* inspired by J Sheridan La Fanu, Mary Shelley, and H. P. Lovecraft, such as [The Vanishing Room](https://smfenton.uk/the-vanishing-room/)).

-His current day job is *writing*.
+His current day job is *writing and research*.
 His previous day jobs have spanned the worlds of Product Management, Data and Analytics, Support, and Software Development, typically in leadership roles.
 These are brought together in the [DITE Cycle](/blog/2019/09/the-dite-cycle-data-insight-theory-experiment/).

 Like many of you, he’s too busy to remember all of this stuff, so he writes it all down here.
 Some of his friends also do this, see the links at the end of this page.